Khadija bint Khuwaylid: Profession

-Khadija's mother, Fatima bint Za'idah, who died in 575, was a member of the Amir ibn Luayy clan of the Quraysh and a third cousin of Muhammad's mother.
+Khadija's mother, Fatima bint Za'idah, who died in 575, was a member of the Amir ibn Luayy clan of the Quraysh and a third cousin of Muhammad's mother, Amina.

 Khadija's father, Khuwaylid ibn Asad, was a merchant and leader.
 According to some accounts, he died c.
 585 in the Sacrilegious War, but according to others, he was still alive when Khadija married Muhammad in 595.
 Khuwaylid also had a sister named Ume Habib binte Asad.